 How to do your Due Diligence

-Doing your due diligence is a practice that comes automatic to any lawyer and law firm, but doing your due diligence when it comes to cloud storage providers might be somewhat unfamiliar territory.
+Doing your due diligence is a practice that comes automatically to any lawyer and law firm, but doing your due diligence when it comes to cloud storage providers might be somewhat unfamiliar territory.
 So, what are a few essential things that you need to be on the lookout for when doing your research?

 Cyber Insurance- is it for you?

-As the name suggests, cyber insurance acts like insurance protection would but is specific to digital and online issues.
-Most, if not all, cloud services already use cyber insurance- but this is to ensure the provider against data breaches, data loss, and other digital attacks.
-By getting cyber insurance for your firm, you can help fill any gaps that you feel like your contract with your chosen cloud platform may have.
+As the name suggests, cyber insurance acts like insurance protection but is specific to digital and online issues.
+Most, if not all, cloud services already use cyber insurance- but this is to protect the provider against data breaches, data loss, and other digital attacks.
+By getting cyber insurance for your firm, you can help fill any gaps that you feel your contract with your chosen cloud platform may have.

 Conclusion